-The Gurbani asserts One “Joti” (Light, Source, Reality…) is the True Base (Adhaar) or Substratum for everything visible or invisible, sentient or non-sentient.
+The Gurbani asserts that the One “Joti” is the True Base (Adhaar) or Substratum of all.
 As ocean is the base of the wave, similarly, the This One Reality is the Substratum of our ego-consciousness and all subsequent manifestations.
 Ocean is the metaphor for the one’s True Self, and the wave is the metaphor for the false ego-sense arising on the True Self.
 Our body is the food for this false ego-sense without which the manifestation or Maya is not present.
 When the wave subsides, only ocean remains, which was there before the wave.
-Similarly, when the false “I” consciousness subsides, only the “Joti Saroopu-ਜੋਤਿ ਸਰੂਪੁ ” remains, which was present prior to the appearance of the physical body or the rise of the false ego-sense (Haumai).
+Similarly, when the false “I” consciousness subsides, only the “Joti Saroop(u)-ਜੋਤਿ ਸਰੂਪੁ ” remains, which was present prior to the appearance of the physical body or the rise of the false ego-sense (Haumai).

 - ਜੋਤਿ ਜੀਅ ਅਸੰਖ ਦੇਇ ਅਧਾਰੁ ॥੫॥: “Joti” is the Base (Substratum, Support…) of innumerable beings. ||5|| (sggs 1190).

-Simply put, the mind is the separation from its Mool (Jot, Root, Source, Origin, Hari, Raam, Gobind, Allah…).
+Simply put, the mind is the separation from its Mool.
 Wider the gap of this separation, denser the mind — thicker the Haumai or false ego-sense.
 Hence, the mind happens to us, we don’t happen to the mind!

 - ਕਬੀਰ ਪਰਦੇਸੀ ਕੈ ਘਾਘਰੈ ਚਹੁ ਦਿਸਿ ਲਾਗੀ ਆਗਿ ॥: O Kabeer!
 The kilt (of sense-organs) of this alien (i.e., mind-“ਮਨੁ ਪਰਦੇਸੀ”) has caught fire on all four sides (i.e., fire of Bikaar – lust, anger, greed, etc.). (sggs 1366).

 “Joti” simply means Light.
-The word “Saroopu” (or Saroop, etc.) is made of two words, namely “Sa” or “Sva” and “Roopu“.
-The first part “Sva” means “your own”, and the second part “Roopu” means “true state, true image, true embodiment, etc.”.
-The SGGS asserts we are That “Joti-Saroopu” — the true image or true state of the Divine prior to the movement of the false ego-sense (Haumai).
+The word “Saroop(u)” (or Saroop) is made of two words, namely “Sa” or “Sva” and “Roopu“.
+The first part “Sva” means “your own”, and the second part “Roop(u)” means “true state, true embodiment, etc. The SGGS asserts we are That “Joti-Saroopu” — the true state of the mind prior to the movement of the false ego-sense (Haumai).

-As indicated in the Gurbani, the steps for realizing one’s “Joti-Svaroopa” entail eradicating the false ego-sense, renouncing the crooked ways of the objective world, and transcending the three Gunas of Maya.
-To accomplish this task, the conviction that “we are the Joti-Svaroopa and not the physical body” is must.
+As indicated in the Gurbani, the steps for realizing one’s Jot Saroop entail eradicating the false ego-sense, renouncing the crooked ways of the objective world, and transcending the three Gunas of Maya.
+To accomplish this task, the conviction that “we are the “Joti-Saroop(u)” and not the physical body” is must.

-To that end, the Gu-Shabad is the indispensable aid — dipping the mind in the Shabad-Vichaar.
+To that end, the Gur-Shabad is the indispensable aid.
 For the Gur-Shabad is like ice (“ਹਿਵ ਸੀਤਲੁ ਸਬਦੁ”) that cools the mind with Aatam-Giaan (Gurmat, Teaching of the Gurbani, Wisdom or Divine Knowledge of the Gurbani…).

 - ਅੰਤਰਿ ਅਗਨਿ ਸਬਲ ਅਤਿ ਬਿਖਿਆ ਹਿਵ ਸੀਤਲੁ ਸਬਦੁ ਗੁਰ ਦੀਜੈ ॥: The powerful fire of Maya (desires, Bikaars…) is raging greatly within (Jeeva-individual beings); (O Raam!)
 Give (me) the ice-cold Gur-Shabad (so that the raging fire of Maya may be quenched). (sggs 1325).

-The Shabad-Vichaar bestows the Divine Wisdom, which makes the mind stable (“ਨਿਹਚਲੁ”) and helps transcend Maya and recognize the Truth.
+The mind that dies in the Shabad (Shabad-Vichaar) gains the Divine Wisdom, which makes the mind stable (“ਨਿਹਚਲੁ”) and helps transcend Maya and recognize the Truth.
 The Shabad-Vichaar insures Jeeva’s constant “Vigaasu-ਵਿਗਾਸੁ” (growth of Aatam-Giaan, Divine Knowledge, Inner Blossoming …).

 Because — according to the Gurbani — it’s only the Divine Knowledge (Aatam-Giaan, Spiritual Wisdom…) that can stabilize the doubt-ridden mind.
 In nutshell, without Shabad-Vichaar, true understanding of the Spiritual Wisdom of the Gurmat cannot be realized and the mind cannot be annihilated (conquered …).

-In nutshell, the Gurbani reminds this fickle mind of its True or Original Nature — “Joti Saroopu-ਜੋਤਿ ਸਰੂਪੁ”.
+In nutshell, the Gurbani reminds the fickle mind of its True or Original Nature — “Joti Saroopu-ਜੋਤਿ ਸਰੂਪੁ”.

-The SGGS provides us with this immediate Knowledge (Aatam-Giaan) of that which already exists — “Joti-Svaroopaਜੋਤਿ ਸਰੂਪੁ ”.
+The SGGS provides us with the immediate Knowledge (Aatam-Giaan) of that which already exists — “Joti Svroop(u) – ਜੋਤਿ ਸਰੂਪੁ ”.
 This Divine Knowledge is the only means of realizing the Mool!